Tornado Weekend!

 "Carlos, what did it feel like to be sexually molested?"

 I hated that question.
 "What was it like to be sexually molested?"
 I thought it was rude and insensitive.
-It was like asking a Latino (who isn't Mexican), "What is it like to be Mexican?"
+It was like asking a Brazilian, "What is it like to be Mexican?"

-These are all questions that make absolutely no sense -- on the surface.
-However, when you remove the emotional component of the question, you can understand the reason for someone asking the question.
+These are all questions that make absolutely no sense.
+However, when you remove the emotional component of the question one can understand the reason for someone asking the question.

 At first I would become angry with the inquirer because I believed the question was one of those type of questions you just didn't ask someone who had been sexually molested.